bohdan-s24/new-ycg/README.md

 1. The extension extracts the video ID from the current YouTube page
 2. It sends the video ID to our server
-3. The server fetches the transcript using the YouTube Transcript API
+3. The server fetches the transcript using pytubefix
 4. The transcript is sent to OpenAI's API to analyze content and generate chapters
 5. The generated chapters are returned to the extension and displayed to the user